Jac-Zac/Self_Attention_Kernels/report/sections/single_thread.typ

 1. *v1_a:* uses no additional compilation flags beyond `-O3 -march=native`
 2. *v1_b:* enables selective `-ffast-math` flags: `-fassociative-math -fno-trapping-math -ffinite-math-only -fno-signed-zeros` to allow for autovectorization to actually take full effect
-3. *v1_c:* pads `head_dim` to ensure proper alignment, allowing the compiler to emit aligned vectorized instructions (this padding is retained in all subsequent versions)
+3. *v1_c:* pads `head_dim` to ensure proper alignment, this (padding is retained in all subsequent versions)
-4. *v1_d:* enables full `-ffast-math`, which allows vectorization of transcendental functions like `expf`
+4. *v1_d:* enables full `-ffast-math`, which allows vectorization of functions like `expf`

-This implementation already provides roughly a 5x speedup compared to v0.
+The `v1_a` implementation already provides roughly a 5x speedup compared to v0.
 Moving from v1_a to v1_b yields an additional 3.5x gain, while v1_c provides a further 30% improvement through aligned memory access.
 Enabling full `-ffast-math` in v1_d adds another 20% on top of these gains.

-// 3. *v1_d:* enables the additiaonal flag `-mprefer-vector-width=512` to hint the compiler on actually using avx512

 === Deeper Analysis